KnowledgeForge/keymaker/docs/content/0.1.0/docs/getting-started/index.md

 # 33 <class 'int'>
 ```

 Congratulations!
-You've completed the guide to getting started with KeyMaker.
+You've completed the guide to getting started with Keymaker.